Gray Hair Care

 13 GREY HAIR CARE TIPS

-Grey is not a hair pigment in itself.
+Gray is not a hair pigment in itself.
 The combination of naturally pigmented and white non-pigmented hair looks like a grey colour.
-But as more hair pigment reduces, the appearance turns grey to completely white.
+But as more hair pigment is reduced, the appearance turns grey to completely white.
 Grey hair is often finer and drier than naturally pigmented hair and requires more care for shine and health.
 By making some simple changes in our hair care routine, we can get that perfect silver mane.

 Using hot tools can definitely cut your styling time in half, but they can degrade your hair’s condition if used too often or incorrectly.
-They can deplete the hair’s natural moisture content, making it less elastic, resulting in hair breakage.
-To avoid frying your mane use good quality heating tools with temperature controls and a heat-protectant styling product before blow-drying and heat styling.
+They can deplete the hair’s natural moisture content, making it less elastic and resulting in hair breakage.
+To avoid frying your mane, use good-quality heating tools with temperature controls and a heat-protectant styling product before blow-drying and heat styling.

 Read How to Heat Style Gray Hair to know more.